namenroodles04/ZENITH_Worldbuilding/ZENITH Android Virus Stages.md

 ### Stage 4 ###
 - May 28th, 2306 is the first instance of an Android documented at stage 4.
-- Many Androids do not make it to this stage, since many are become damaged or completely destroyed.
+- Many Androids do not make it to this stage, since many become damaged or completely destroyed.
 Despite this, there has been a steady increase in Androids evolving into stage 4--perhaps to combat the wear-and-tear many infected Androids began to face.
 - While Androids still act human (like stage 3), they begin to attach modifications to their body.
 It is not immediately obvious if they are doing this out of self-preservation (repairing damaged parts), or to eliminate humans more effectively.
 - Regardless of reasoning, this enables Androids to heal and repair themselves.
-The obvious drawback is that Androids are no longer able to maintain a human appearance--instead becoming grotesque amalgamations of circutry, machine, and sometimes decaying human parts (see co-pilot syndrome), stretched to unnerving proportions.
+The obvious drawback is that Androids are no longer able to maintain a human appearance--instead becoming grotesque amalgamations of circuitry, machine, and sometimes decaying human parts (see [co-pilot syndrome](<ZENITH Psychology.md>)), stretched to unnerving proportions.
 Physical appearance is highly variable depending on the individual Android.

 ### Stage 5 ###
 - June 9th, 2306 is the first instance of an Android documented at stage 5.
 It is the current last-known stage of the ZENITH Virus' evolution.